-- (a) Basis of Presentation The accompanying financial statements have been prepared on the accrual basis of accounting and present the assets available for benefits and changes in those assets.
+(a) Basis of Presentation - The accompanying financial statements have been prepared on the accrual basis of accounting and present the assets available for benefits and changes in those assets.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires estimates and assumptions that affect the reported amounts.
-Actual results could differ from those estimates. - (b) Payments of Benefits Benefits are recorded when paid.
+Actual results could differ from those estimates.

-- (c) Trust Fund Under the terms of a trust agreement between the Principal Life Insurance Company (the Custodian) and the Company, the Custodian administers a trust fund on behalf of the Plan.
+- (b) Payments of Benefits Benefits are recorded when paid. - (c) Trust Fund Under the terms of a trust agreement between the Principal Life Insurance Company (the Trustee) and the Company, the Trustee administers a trust fund on behalf of the Plan.
 Participants may elect to have a portion of their account balances invested in a General Account, which is comprised of investments in guaranteed interest contracts with an insurance company, a variety of interests in pooled separate accounts, mutual funds, and collective trust funds investing in debt and equity instruments, and common stock of the Company. - (d) Investment Valuation and Income Recognition Investments are reported at fair value.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, as described more fully in note 3. - Purchases and sales of securities are recorded on a trade-date basis.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date, as described more fully in note 3.

+Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year. - (e) Notes Receivable From Participants Notes receivable from participants are reported at their unpaid principal balances plus any accrued but unpaid interest.
+Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.

+- (e) Notes Receivable From Participants Notes receivable from participants are reported at their unpaid principal balances plus any accrued but unpaid interest.
 Related fees are recorded as administrative expenses and are charged to expense when incurred.
-No allowance for credit losses has been recorded as of December 31, 2019 or 2018.
-If a participant ceases to make loan repayments and the Plan Administrator deems the participant loan to be in default, the participant loan balance is reduced and a benefit is recorded. - (f) Subsequent Events On March 11, 2020, the World Health Organization declared the outbreak of a novel coronavirus as a global pandemic, which continues to spread throughout the United States and around the world.
-The declaration of a global pandemic indicates that almost all public commerce and related business activities must be, to varying degrees, curtailed with the goal of decreasing the rate of new infections.
-The pandemic and resulting global disruptions have caused significant economic uncertainty and volatility in financial markets may result in substantial decline in the value of investments.
-The duration of these uncertainties and the ultimate financial effects cannot be reasonably estimated at this time. - (g) Recent Accounting Pronouncements In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2018-13 "Fair Value Measurement (Topic 820), Disclosure Framework Changes to the Disclosure Requirements for Fair Value Measurement."
-This amendment changes the fair value measurement disclosure requirements of ASC Topic 820 and is the result of a broader disclosure project called FASB Concepts Statement, Conceptual Framework for Financial Reporting Chapter 8: Notes to Financial Statements, which was finalized in August 2018.
-ASU No. 2018-13 is effective for all entities for fiscal years, and interim fiscal periods within those fiscal years, beginning after December 15, 2019; early adoption is permitted for any eliminated or modified disclosure upon issuance of this ASU.
-ASU No. 2018-13 is not expected to have a material impact on the Plan's financial statements.
+No allowance for credit losses has been recorded as of December 31, 2021 or 2020.
+If a participant ceases to make loan repayments and the Plan Administrator deems the participant loan to be in default, the participant loan balance is reduced and a benefit is recorded. - (f) Subsequent Events The Plan has evaluated subsequent events through June 28, 2022, the date the financial statements were issued.